 During the course of your life, you may relocate out of North Carolina for any number of reasons.
 This is true even for parents who have custody arrangements concerning their children.
 These reasons can include taking a new job, remarriage, or moving to be closer to your family.
 How can leaving the state affect child custody for you?
-A Wilmington child custody lawyer can help.
+A Wilmington family law attorney can help.

 Parents are expected to follow child custody orders and agreements as they are written.
 This means you must be familiar with and have an understanding of the terms concerning child custody.
 However, no child custody order or agreement is written in stone.
 There are ways to alter these terms depending on your particular situation.

 Most parenting agreements contain ways to address life changes such as moving out of state.
 Generally, parents can execute amendments to their agreements to enact new terms as necessary.
 Before doing so, there may be negotiating provisions in which the parents must participate.
 For example, some agreements contain private mediation requirements.
 These terms can be especially useful when parents cannot agree on how exactly to change their agreements.
 You will want to speak with a Wilmington child custody lawyer to ensure your agreement has appropriate provisions.

 Although parties can privately agree how to resolve child custody, no agreement can preclude a judge from stepping in.
 A court is allowed to set aside an agreement if doing so would protect the best interests of the child.
 Therefore, if parents cannot agree how to modify an agreement, court action may be a possibility.